Advice for employers

 When swamped with deadlines, you may notice employees working late or through their lunch.
 One way to encourage taking a break is to set certain times for lunch, or coffee breaks.

-Our lunch hour is the time to take a moment away from our responsibilities and give our minds a rest, before another afternoon of working.
-Encouraging employees to eat lunch away from their workspaces and get some fresh air is essential for good well-being, but also helps boost afternoon productivity.
+Our lunch hour is the time to take a moment away from our responsibilities and give our minds a rest before an afternoon of working.
+Encouraging employees to eat lunch away from their workspaces and get some fresh air is essential for good well-being, and also helps boost afternoon productivity.

 Consider flexible working